How to Start an LLC in Tennessee (Step-by-Step) 2024 Guide

 Whether Tennessee is a good state to start an LLC depends on where you live – and where you’re doing business.

-Meaning, if you live in or do business in Tennessee, then you should start your LLC in Tennessee.
+Meaning, if you live in or do business in Tennessee, then you should start your LLC there.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.

 For example, if you form an LLC in Delaware, but live in and conduct business in Tennessee, you’ll also need to register your Delaware LLC in Tennessee (and pay extra fees).
 And you’ll end up paying Tennessee taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

-In summary, if you live in and conduct business in Tennessee, then yes, Tennessee is a good state to start a business.
-If you don’t live in and do business in Tennessee, then no, Tennessee isn’t a good state to start a business.
+In summary, if you live in and conduct business in Tennessee, then yes, it’s a good state to start a business.
+If you don’t live in and do business in Tennessee, then no, it isn’t a good state to start a business.

 Real estate exception: If you’re purchasing real estate outside of Tennessee, you should form your LLC in the state where the property is located.